Hotmoka/hotmoka/tutorial/Takamaka.md

 }
 ```

-> Extending `takamaka.lang.Storage` is all a programmer has to do in order to let instances
+> Extending `takamaka.lang.Storage` is all a programmer needs to do in order to let instances
 > of a class be stored in blockchain.
 There is no explicit method to call to keep track
-> of updates to such objects: Takamaka will automatically deal with them.
+> of updates to such objects: Takamaka will automatically deal with the updates.

-Regenerate `takamaka1.jar`, since class `Person` has changed, and export it always in
+Regenerate `takamaka1.jar`, since class `Person` has changed, and export it again as
 `dist/takamaka1.jar`, inside the `takamaka1` Eclipse project (some versions of Eclipse
 require to delete the previous `dist/takamaka1.jar` before exporting a new version).
 Run again the `takamaka.tests.family.Main` class.

+> We can use the `takamaka.lang.Storage` class and we can run the resulting compiled code
+> since that class is inside `takamaka_base.jar`, which as been included in the
+> class path as a dependency of `takamaka1.jar`.

 This time, the execution should
 complete without exception.
 Refresh the `chain/b1/t0` directory and look at the
 `request.txt`.
 This time the transaction was succesful: